Cosmology and Structure Formation

 • Connections between voids defined using weak lensing, galaxies and galaxy clusters

-• preparation and delivery of the ground based EXTernal datasets
+• Preparation and delivery of the ground based EXTernal datasets

-• joint cataloging of ground based and Euclid VIS and NIR imaging
+• Joint cataloging of ground based and Euclid VIS and NIR imaging

-• algorithms and code for studies of the clustering of galaxy clusters
+• Algorithms and code for studies of the clustering of galaxy clusters

 People